slaytostay/slaytostay.github.io/index.md

 ## Introduction

 ### Slay to Stay Ironman
-- All of Gielinor is locked
+- The entire map is locked
 - Unlock areas by doing slayer tasks

 Full list of rules <a href="/rules/">here</a>.